PeterAkaJohn/Neighborhood-Project/README.md

   python -m SimpleHTTPServer
   ```
   visit localhost:8000 and click on dist for production folder or src for development folder as instructed in the rubric

+* type `gulp serve` to run application in development mode or `gulp serve:dist` to run it in production mode

+* `gulp` now has browser-sync and watches any changes occurring in the src and dist folder